HackMichael/Skills2022/README.md

 Task description: Create a docker microservice.

-Firstly we need a pull our ntp server.
+Firstly we need a pull our ntp service.
 ![1](https://user-images.githubusercontent.com/102226081/192367176-95e2a7f2-2577-4dee-97dd-028b15efcb57.png)

 After some configuration we will start our docker.
 On the screenshot below you can see details on our ntp servers status.